patrickdaj/nornir_tests/README.rst

 -----------

 * Validating returned results and modifying Result object based on test parameters
+* Only running a task on a subset of inventory depending on a pre-test
 * Timing a task and making sure it completes within a certain amount of time
-* Faling a task if text is not in results attribute
-* Using jsonpath or xpath to assert a value at a particular path
+* Asserting particular values exist at a path using regexp, jsonpath or xpath
 * Passing a task for an expected exception
-* Testing a condition repeatedly until all tests are passing
+* Testing a condition repeatedly until all tests are passing, like a reboot, or job completing
 * Nest multiple tests
+* Reduce the result in some fashion

+One thing to address is that all of these things can be done with Nornir and Python without this module except.
+In most cases the hope is that the code involved will look cleaner and be much shorter with nornir_tests.
+There are certainly some neat things that nornir_tests can do that would require some trickier/uglier code to accomplish without it.
+The real goal is to obtain a clean way to test nornir results but there are a few random methods that have been implemented that are more of nice to haves such as shorten and loop.

 What does it do exactly?
 ------------------------